rsimai/cockpit-mcp/README.md

 # Cockpit MCP

 A Cockpit module that provides a web interface for interacting with MCP (Model Context Protocol) hosts using local Ollama models.
+With kudos to Claude, use at your own risk.

 ## How It Works